 The market for technologies that enable the discovery and development of therapeutic antibodies, such as ours, is global, characterized by intense competition and subject to significant intellectual property barriers.
-The solutions and applications offered by our competitors vary in size, breadth and scope, and given the broad promise of antibody therapeutics, we face competition from many different sources, including companies developing single-cell screening technologies, transgenic animals and antibody engineering technologies, using a variety of business models, including the development of internal pipelines of therapeutics, financial investment in partner programs, technology licensing, and the sale of instruments and devices.
-We also face competition from companies who use internal resources and technologies for their discovery capabilities, as well as integrated contract research organizations that use traditional hybridoma, phage, and yeast display technologies in discovery.
+The solutions and applications offered by our competitors vary in size, breadth and scope, and given the broad promise of antibody therapeutics, we face competition from many different sources.
+These include companies developing antigen design, transgenic animal platforms, single-cell screening technologies and antibody engineering technologies.
+They employ various business models, such as developing internal therapeutic pipelines, investing financially in partner programs, licensing technology, and selling instruments and devices.
+We also face competition from integrated contract research organizations that use traditional hybridoma, phage, and yeast display technologies in discovery.
 Due to the significant interest and growth in antibody therapeutics more broadly, we expect the intensity of this competition to increase.

-We seek to provide our partners with the most advanced technologies for antibody drug discovery, including antigen design, transgenic animal platforms and single-cell analysis.
+We seek to provide our partners with the most advanced technologies for antibody drug discovery, including antigen design, transgenic animal platforms, single-cell screening technologies and antibody engineering technologies.
 Many emerging and established life sciences companies have been built around technologies that focus on one or a limited number of these steps.
 Examples include:

-- in discovery using genetically engineered-mice, we face technical competition from companies that provide access to similar technologies, such as AbCellera Biologics Inc., Ablexis LLC, Adimab LLC, Alloy Therapeutics, Inc., Biocytogen Pharmaceuticals (Beijing) Co., Ltd., Harbour Antibodies BV, Leveragen, Inc., and Regeneron Pharmaceuticals, Inc.; - in the field of single-cell screening, we face technical competition from companies that provide access to similar technologies, such as AbCellera Biologics Inc., Bruker Corporation., HiFiBio Inc., and Sphere Fluidics Ltd.; and - in ion channel drug discovery, we face technical competition from companies that provide similar technologies, or biological expertise, such as Charles River Labs Inc., Evotec SE, Metrion Biosciences Ltd., and WuXi AppTec.
+- in discovery using genetically-engineered rodents, we face technical competition from companies that provide access to similar technologies, such as AbCellera Biologics Inc., Ablexis LLC, Alloy Therapeutics, Inc., Biocytogen Pharmaceuticals (Beijing) Co., Ltd., Nona Biosciences, Leveragen, Inc., Regeneron Pharmaceuticals, Inc. and Twist Bioscience Corporation; - in the field of single-cell screening, we face technical competition from companies that provide access to similar technologies, such as AbCellera Biologics Inc., Bruker Corporation., HiFiBio Inc., and Sphere Fluidics Ltd.; and - in ion channel drug discovery, we face technical competition from companies that provide similar technologies, or biological expertise, such as Charles River Labs Inc., Evotec SE, Metrion Biosciences Ltd., and WuXi AppTec.